Famiclone: Belarus

 One of the first clones that arrived to Belarus was Zhiliton.
 Later, the Dendy was released, which was the most popular clone in this region.
 In 1994, Steepler, the producer of Dendy, reached an agreement with Nintendo to sell consoles in Russia and CIS countries with relinquished its claim to Dendy sales, meaning that Nintendo did not take legal action against famiclones.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Very Severe" (50%-100%).

 On April 18, 2025, the Belarusian government banned the import of the Dendy Junior DJ-300, one of the Russian clones of the original Dendy, due to the risk of electric shock.

 Benelux Union

 According to Special 301 Watch List from 1994, Benelux shares of counterfeit 8-bit systems were classified as "Severe" (25%-50%).
-Famiclones sold in region were Mastergames Supercom SP-72, replaced in early 2000s by educational computers.
+Famiclones sold in region were Mastergames Super Com SP-72, replaced in the early 2000s by educational computers.
 Mastergames proudly wrote to retailers around the Europe, about selling 200,000 units only for 1 year in Germany, Benelux, Italy, Spain, Portugal, Switzerland, Austria, Greece, Algeria without trouble from Nintendo.
 Regional distributors worked with police and custom service to search for clone retailers.